jubyshu/nagisaao/pages/about.md

 Bikes: TCR & Trance & minivelo(for sale)

-Always riding in Purple Mountain
+Always riding in the mountains

 -------------------